epfl-ada/ada-2024-project-abrac-adabra/README.md

 ![Data Processing](images/data_processing_pipeline.png)

 2) **Mutation Standardization and Analysis:** since the dataset does not provide a standard mutation format, we use the Needleman-Wunsch algorithm to automatically identify the differences between the reference sequence and the mutant ones.
 [Already done]
 3) **IC50 Graphing and Visualization:** for each reference-mutant group and ligand, report the IC50 variation between the reference protein and the mutants, taking into account both the mutation type and changes in amino acid properties.
 To characterize the nature of the mutations, we propose using an ESM2 masking model, where output probabilities are analyzed at the masked positions.
 We will need to account also the fact that most mutants have multiple mutations occurring at different positions.
-TODO
-4) TODO
+4) **Protein and ligand embedding, followed by dimensionality reduction:** We first intended to use protein and ligand encoders trained on drug-target interaction, like DeepDTA.
+This option was not successful (availability of model weights, costly training), so we decided to use single deep-learning encoders to generate embeddings for sequences and ligands, respectively ESM2 and ChemBERTa.
+For the sake of visualization on one hand, and for clustering on another hand, we embedded the protein and ligand real-valued representations onto a lower-dimensional space using UMAP.
-5) TODO
+5) **Clustering and classification:** We want to use the clusters found in the low-dimensional ligand space through k-means as labels for the protein representations.
+We will use those labels to train a k-NN classifier and identify binding neighborhoods in the low-dimensional protein space, and infer potential ligands for new proteins.

 ### Proposed Timeline:
 **Week 9:** Standardize mutation representation in dataset and conduct initial IC50 analysis.
+Test embedding models, apply dimensionality reduction, and visualize clusters.
 [Already done]
 **Week 10:** Homework 2
 **Week 11:** Generate IC50 graphs for selected reference-mutant groups.
-Test embedding models, apply dimensionality reduction, and visualize clusters.
+Train and validate k-NN classifier on clustered embeddings.
 **Week 12:** Explore amino acid properties for IC50 graphs part 1.
 **Week 13:** Explore amino acid properties for IC50 graphs part 2.
 Train and validate k-NN classifier on clustered embeddings.
 Start preparing project report.
 **Week 14:** Finalize analysis, visualize findings, and prepare project report.